-America’s favorite book and the Panhandle’s, as well, will be announced in late October.
+America’s favorite book and the Panhandle’s, as well, were announced in October 2018.

 The Great American Read launched in May with a televised special event hosted by Meredith Vieira.

-Voting continues nationally online at pbs.org/the-great-american-read or Facebook and Instagram; by phone; and via SMS until an exciting finale and countdown to “America’s Best-Loved Book,” airing at 7 p.m.
-Oct.
-23 on Panhandle PBS.
+Voters cast ballots nationally online, by phone and via SMS until the exciting finale and countdown to “America’s Best-Loved Book,” which aired on Panhandle PBS.